zhijieshi/cse3666/misc/rars.md

     page](https://software.uconn.edu/uconn-software-online/) and click "Launch
     AnyWare".

+    There is a link below the "Launch AnyWare" for "Usage Instructions".

 *   Log in with your NetID and password.

+*   Select `Use Light Version` if Citrix Receiver is not installed.

 *   You may see two Desktops, AnyWare Desktop and Engineering Desktop.
 Select AnyWare Desktop, which is accessible to all UConn students.